 Visible – Whether a control appears or is hidden.

-X – The distance between the left edge of a control and the left edge of its parent container (screen if no parent container).
-For a Card control in a container that has multiple columns, this property determines the column in which the card appears.
+X – The distance between the left edge of a control and the left edge of the screen.

-Y – The distance between the top edge of a control and the top edge of the parent container (screen if no parent container).
-For a Card control in a container that has multiple rows, this property determines the row in which the card appears.
+Y – The distance between the top edge of a control and the top edge of the screen.